catspeed-cc/tew-829dru-goldrepo/README.md

 ## LICENSE:
 These files were obtained from a device which runs firmware based on OpenWRT 15.05 (Chaos Chalmer) and as such are covered by the GPLv2 license.
 As a result I must provide a copy of the license for you (see LICENSE.md)<br /><br />
-Any modifications made by myself will also be covered by the same GPLv2 license.
+Any additions or modifications made by myself will also be covered by the same GPLv2 license.

 ## REPOSITORY FILES:
 - [trendnet-tew-829dru-goldsheet.txt](https://github.com/catspeed-cc/tew-829dru/blob/master/trendnet-tew-829dru-goldsheet.txt) (current goldsheet)